-I'm an illustrator, fair-weather campervan person, and an orange cat specialist (qualification not yet formally recognised), living near Cambridge in the UK.
-I am going to try and keep this 'about page' vaguely sensible and to the point, which is difficult for my excitable neurodivergent brain.
+I'm an illustrator, fair-weather campervaner, and orange cat specialist (qualification not yet formally recognised), living near Cambridge in the UK.

-I have just finished studying on the part-time Children's Book Illustration MA at the Cambridge School of Art (Please do also take a look at my talented classmates on our CSACBI Instagram page or on our graduate website).
-I am extremely proud to have been awarded a full scholarship by QEST, which funded my MA.
+I have just finished studying on the part-time Children's Book Illustration MA at the Cambridge School of Art, and I graduated with Merit last summer (2025).
+Please do also take a look at my talented classmates on our graduate website or on our CSACBI Instagram page.
+I am extremely proud to have been awarded a scholarship by QEST, which funded my time on the MA.

-Prior to starting my MA, I illustrated five self-published children's books (you can still buy three of them from my shop!), and illustrated for the research phase of two more.
-I also have worked with companies and individuals on many types of illustration commissions, from social media assets to animations, office murals to physical products, and I even judged the Hobbycraft Artist of the Year Awards in 2022!
-You can see a selection of the clients I've worked with below.
-I also still moonlight as a Graphic Designer when needed (which used to be my full-time job) which helps me stay up to date with the world of digital and print media.
-I also love working with children (and adults!) and I lead creative workshops at schools and events, for all, but especially with a focus on those who need a bit of encouragement to find the fun in drawing again.
+Prior to starting my MA, I illustrated five self-published children's books, and illustrated for the research phase of three more.
+I have worked with companies and individuals on many types of illustration commissions, from social media assets to animations, office murals to physical products.
+I love working with children (and adults!) and I lead creative workshops for schools and events, with a special focus on encouraging people to find the fun in drawing again.
+I also was on the news once, and I got the chance to be a judge for the Hobbycraft Artist of the Year Awards in 2022!

 *Except that, I thought I first read Midnight over Sanctaphrax (my introduction to Chris Riddell) aged seven; It was actually published when I was ten, but I have a habit of thinking that the most important touchstones in my life happened when I was seven.
 It was my favourite age so far after all.